vityou/python-grapher/README.md

 * `graph` takes an equation omiting the y= or f(x)=. ex: `graph x` `graph cos(tan(x))`
 * (`+`, `zoom+`, and `zoom +`) and (`-`, `zoom-`, and `zoom -`) zoom in and zoom out, respectively
 * `clear` clears the coordinate plane of all equations
-* `delete` takes an argument passed to graph searches for it, and if it exists, removes that equation from the coordinate plane
+* `delete` takes an argument passed to `graph`, searches for it, and if it exists, removes that equation from the coordinate plane